“To make a great film you need three things – the script, the script and the script.” – Alfred Hitchcock

 Plot Summary: When Joel Barrish learns that his girlfriend Clementine underwent a surgery to erase him from her memory, he decides to do the same, but realisation of his love for her hits him as her memories begin to fade away.
 Will he be able to salvage whatever he remembers of her?

 Screenwriting Lessons: Charlie Kaufman is one of the most incredibly original screenwriters out there, as he has shown time and again.
-In ‘Eternal…’ too, he lends his characters an emotional intimacy eclipsing any contemporary romance.
+In ‘Eternal Sunshine of the Spotless Mind’ too, he lends his characters an emotional intimacy eclipsing any contemporary romance.
 This film is the go-to inspiration for writing fleshed out, vulnerable, yet endearing characters.
 Also inspiring is the remarkable way in which the inside of of Joel’s mind is explored in a sort-of lucid dream.
 The film has quite a few sci-fi elements, but never lets the jargon downplay its poignancy, a trait which many current film seem to lack.

 19. The Social Network – Aaron Sorkin (2010)